Open Meetings: How the Brown Act Works

 Oops, this conversation just became a meeting!

-What Does It Mean to "Notice" a Meeting?
+What Does It Mean to Notice a Meeting?

 Who Gets to See the Documents?

-What is Closed Session?
+What Is a Closed Session?

 Questions & Comments